Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Semicontinuity

 We recall that $\nu'\preceq\nu$ if and only if the polygons $\nu'$ and $\nu$ share the same endpoints and all points of $\nu'$ lie on or above $\nu$.

 \begin{proof} As Newton polygons of $p$-divisible groups are preserved under extensions of the base field, $\nu(x)$ is well-defined.
 By Lemma \ref{Le-extend} there exists a faithfully flat affine morphism $f:Y\to X$ such that $\scrB_Y$ extends to a $p$-divisible group $\scrD$ over $Y$.
-Then $\pi^{-1}(X_\nu)$ is the set of points where the Newton polygon of $\scrD$ is $\preceq\nu$, which is closed in $Y$ by \cite[Thm.~2.3.1]{Ka}.
+Then $\pi^{-1}(X_\nu)$ is the set of points where the Newton polygon of $\scrD$ is $\preceq\nu$, which is closed in $Y$ by \cite[Thm.~2.3.1]{Ka} applied to the Dieudonn\'e $F$-crystal of $\Dscr$.
 It follows that $X_\nu$ is closed in $X$ as $f$ is faithfully flat. \end{proof}

 \begin{proof}[Proof of Proposition \ref{Pr-constr-isog}] We can assume that $X$ is of finite type over $\Spec\FF_p$.
 Choose $n\in\NN^{\ast}$ such that for each geometric point $\bar x:\Spec\kappa\to X$ and every $p$-divisible group $D$ over $\kappa$ that extends $\scrB_{\bar x}$, we have $b_D\leq n$.
 This is possible because $\scrB$ has bounded height.
 Let $Y\to X$ be a morphism of finite type such that over $Y$ there exists an exhaustive extension $\scrC$ of $\scrB$ to level $n$.
 For $y\in Y$ let $\nu(y)$ be the well-defined Newton polygon of the fibre $\scrC_y$.
 By Lemma \ref{Le-Newton-trunc} the set $Y^\nu=\{y\in Y\mid \nu(y)\neq \nu\}$ is locally closed in $Y$.
 Let $U_\nu\subseteq X$ be the complement of the image of $Y^\nu\to X$.
 This is a constructible set by Chevalley's theorem.
 The required subset $U$ of $X$ is the union of all $U_\nu$, which is constructible because only finitely many $U_\nu$'s are non-empty. \end{proof}